Top 42 Microsoft Coding Interview Questions and Answers

 Microsoft Coding Interview Questions and Answers for Mid-Level Professionals

 While appearing for interviews at Microsoft as a mid-level professional, you would be discussing questions that test your core programming skills and delve deeper into algorithms, and efficient coding practices.
-Here are Microsoft coding interview questions with answers to help mid-level professionals revisit key programming concepts and ace their interviews.
+Here are Microsoft coding interview questions and answers to help mid-level professionals revisit key programming concepts and ace their interviews.

 Q15.
 Write a code to calculate the power of a number (x^y).